-If you follow this blog, you hear us talk often about how great this or that plant looks "in mass" or "massed."
-You might wonder just what we mean by that–what exactly is massing plants and why do we recommend this design option?
+If you follow this blog, you hear us talk often about how great this plant looks "in mass" or "massed."
+You might wonder just what we mean by that.
+What exactly is massing plants and why do we recommend this design option?

-Massing uses broad bands of color to achieve spectacular results and is one of garden designers' best secrets (and nature is the queen of massing!).
-By closely planting a large stand of one type of plant, you can achieve visual impact and landscape balance or proportion that are not so easy to come by if a garden is planted with a bit of this and a bit of that.
+Massing uses broad bands of color to achieve spectacular results.
+This is one of garden designers' best secrets (and nature is the queen of massing!).
+By closely planting a large stand of one type of plant, you can achieve visual impact and landscape balance.
+Also, proportion that is not so easy to come by if a garden is planted with a bit of everything.
 Massing creates form, color and texture, and as a side benefit, massing plants reduces maintenance.
-Finally, when you consider that your yard is surrounded by objects with lots of size and height–your house and other building, mature trees, etc.–you’re going to need something pretty powerful with plenty of volume, height, scale to compete for attention.
+Finally, consider that your yard is surrounded by objects with lots of size and height.
+(Maybe it's your house or other building, mature trees, etc.) You're going to need something pretty powerful with plenty of volume, height, scale to compete for attention.

 Here are a few examples of what massing looks like (such as the eye-catching stand of flowering hydrangea above).
-If you have an area that you would like to be a focal point, but not a maintenance headache, consider bundling together large swathes of color, form and texture to create drama and excitement.
+If you have an area that you'd like to be a focal point, but not a maintenance headache, consider this.
+Bundle together large swathes of color, form and texture to create drama and excitement.

 This long, lush border of catmint (Nepeta) makes the point very well.
 The one about how powerful even the simplest, most common of plants can be when they are massed.
 Catmints (and also lavender) are excellent choices for massing because they look good over a long period.
 Also, when they're done for the season, they can be cut back and pretty much disappear.
 They are also bee magnets.
 When planted, this helps to create a habit for all sorts of pollinators who need places to rest and nest.